malsayber/partial_discharge_compare/ml_flow.md

-To enhance your machine learning workflow, consider the following improvements and additional best practices:
+To enhance your machine learning workflow, consider the following improvements and additional best practices: generate a python codebased based on the following requirements:
 1. **Load Data**: Utilize standard datasets (e.g., Iris dataset) , ensuring proper handling of data sources and formats.

 2. **Process Data**: